Three in five young people have experienced a mental health problem, or are close to someone who has.'

 We all need to maintain our mental health just as we do with our physical health.
-If someone breaks their arm or has any other physical problem, they would need to visit their GP and perhaps take medication to get better.
-Similarly, if someone experiences emotional or psychological problems they would also need to see a doctor or psychiatrist, take medication and/or make lifestyle changes to help look after their mental health.
+If someone breaks their arm or has any other physical problem, they would need to visit their GP.
+Similarly, if someone experiences emotional or psychological problems they would also need to seek advice and support.
+They might have a discussion with their doctor about suitable medication and be recommended to make lifestyle changes to help look after their mental health.

 The National Children's Bureau (NCB) has published the guide 'A whole school framework for emotional well being and mental health', which might be of interest to you if your child is experiencing emotional or/and mental health challenges.
 This tool signposts evidence from research and practice.
 It offers prompts for debate and activity bringing everyone together and building on existing practice, identifying new programmes and interventions, setting priorities and implementing and evaluating change.

 The NHS published the Long Term Plan in January 2019.
 This document sets out the NHS priorities over the next 10 years and details how funding will be used in certain areas.
 Some of the key areas of work laid out in the Long Term Plan are learning disabilities, autism and mental health.
 The Long Term Plan sets out how mental health provision will be expanded over the next 10 years to reach more children, young people and adults experiencing mental health difficulties.
 You can see the mental health area of the Long Term Plan here.